 22. finally garnish mushroom vindaloo with 1 tablespoon chopped coriander leaves. serve mushroom vindaloo hot with steamed plain rice.

 tips for mushroom vindaloo recipe:

-- i have cooked the mushrooms while making the vindaloo, but if you have the time and patience, you could also fry the mushrooms and keep aside. once you have fried the masala paste well, add water and let it simmer. then you add the fried mushrooms and potatoes and simmer for 8-10 minutes so that the mushrooms absorbs the flavors of the vindaloo paste.
+- i have cooked the mushrooms while making the vindaloo, but if you have the time and patience, you could also fry the mushrooms and keep aside. once you have fried the masala paste well, add water and let it simmer. then you add the fried mushrooms and potatoes and simmer for a few minutes so that the mushrooms absorbs the flavors of the vindaloo paste.

 - i have used kashmiri red chilies, but you could use any kind of red chilies or even a combination of red chilies.

 - the vindaloo can also be made with veggies like aubergines, cauliflower, mix veggies and also tofu and paneer. if using tofu or paneer, then marinate the tofu/paneer with the vindaloo paste for 45 minutes to 1 hour.